Understanding Compatibility of AR Components

 Are AR-9 and AR-15 lowers the same?

-No. While many AR-9s are modeled after the AR-15 lower, they require different magazine wells (for Glock, Colt, etc.) and often use a dedicated mag block or integral design.
+No. While many AR-9s are modeled after the AR-15 lower, they use different magazines (for Glock, Colt, etc.) and either use a dedicated mag block or integral design.
 They also require different bolt carrier groups and often use blowback operation, not gas.

 Can you convert an AR-15 to shoot pistol calibers?